neoalienson/neo01.com-source/README.md

 ## Admonition Blocks

-**Use admonition blocks strategically to highlight important information and improve readability.**
+**Use admonition blocks strategically to highlight important information and improve readability.
+Do not use too frequent.**

 ### Supported Types and Usage